dantrainor9/Breast_Cancer_Diagnostics/README.md

 # Breast_Cancer_Diagnostics

 ## Goal
-This project was created with the intent to 1.
-Understand which tumor features most likely indicate malignancy in breast cancer cases, as well as 2.
+This project was created withseveral goals <br/> 1.
+Understand which tumor features most likely indicate malignancy in breast cancer cases. <br/> 2.
 Generate a machine learning model to predict which tumors are likely to be malignant based on features to improve diagnostic time and save resources for hospitals.

 ## Data
 This data was retrieved from the Harvard Dataverse from a 2016 study. <br/>